ARM-software/libddssec/doc/coding.md

 # Adding a new CA source file.

 - Create a new source file in `libddssec/src` with its associated header file.
-- Add this file in the variable `PROJECT_SOURCE` located in the cmake file `libddssec/CMakeLists.txt`.
+- Add this file in the variable `PROJECT_SOURCE` located in the CMake file `libddssec/CMakeLists.txt`.
 - Include the following file `#include <dsec_ta.h>` to have access to the different `DSEC_TA_CMD_` opcodes used to call the TA specific functions.